 The COVID-19 pandemic and related public health and safety measures have caused significant disruption to the U.S. and global economy and has contributed to significant volatility and negative pressure in the financial markets.
 Many governments across the globe, including in U.S. states and cities where we own properties, have implemented measures intended to control the spread of COVID-19 including stay at home orders, restrictions on travel, restrictions on business operations and the types of construction projects that may continue.
 Many of these restrictions remained in place for months as new variants emerged and are likely to stay in place in one form or another for the foreseeable future.
-While we did not incur any disruptions to our lease income and occupancy during the six months ended June 30, 2022 as a result of the COVID-19 pandemic, we continue to closely monitor the impact of the pandemic on all aspects of our business.
-Due to the numerous uncertainties inherent in the pandemic, it is not possible to predict with certainty the impact the pandemic will have on our financial condition, results of operations and cash flows
+While we did not incur any disruptions to our lease income and occupancy during the nine months ended September 30, 2022 as a result of the COVID-19 pandemic, we continue to closely monitor the impact of the pandemic on all aspects of our business.
+The extent to which our business will be affected by the COVID-19 pandemic depends largely on future developments, including the production and administration of effective medical treatments and vaccines, additional costs and delays related to supply chains, reduced workforces or labor shortages and scarcity of raw materials, a decrease in spending by consumers and any future required property closures because of COVID-19 resurgences and the impact of these developments in New JCP's business.
+Due to the numerous uncertainties inherent in the pandemic, it is not possible to predict with certainty the impact the pandemic will have on our financial condition, results of operations and cash flows.

 In February 2022, Russian forces launched significant military action against Ukraine.
 As a result of this action, various nations, including the United States, have instituted economic sanctions against Russia.
-The impact of this action and related sanctions on the world economy, including our business, are not determinable as of the date of these financial statements.
+The impact of this action and related sanctions has led to disruption, instability and volatility in the global markets and industries which, in turn, may have adverse effects on the world and U.S. economies and lead to a downturn in consumer confidence and spending.
+If we or New JCP were to experience adverse economic trends and/or if our or New JCP's efforts to counteract the impacts of these trends are not sufficiently effective, there could be a negative impact on our financial performance and position in future fiscal periods.